MWMartley001/Application1/README.md

 Deployment: The source files are stored in Github, pushed to Cloud Source Repositories, and utilizing a trigger the app automatically deploys.

 Interface: Python (w/Flask) and HTML comprise the front end.
 The model is stored in AutoML Tables.
 When a user inputs data into the required fields to yield a prediction, the data is sent to the model and the model returns a probability of churn.
+The model used for predictions has an accuracy of 80%.

 # Authors